This is part three of the TIPS auctions series. Other posts in this series are:

 If you are interested in TIPS but you don’t want to be bothered with auctions, you can buy TIPS in a mutual fund or ETF.
 See Individual TIPS Or TIPS Mutual Fund.

-Say you decided to buy some TIPS from the auction.
-How do you place your order?
 Although it’s an auction, you don’t really enter a bid as you do in an eBay auction.
 Only financial institutions who buy TIPS in the millions bid in the auction.
-You get to tag along with a so called “non-competitive bid” which means you accept the final price from the auction no matter what it is.
+You get to tag along with a so-called “non-competitive bid” which means you accept the final price from the auction no matter what it is.
 And that’s not a bad thing.
-Because all orders — from the big guys, and you — get the lowest price (highest yield) from the auction, your small non-competitive bid for $10,000 is treated the same as a $100 million bid from a bank.
+Because all orders — from both the big guys and you — get the lowest price (highest yield) from the auction, your small non-competitive bid for $1,000 is treated the same as a $100 million bid from a large bank.
 Isn’t that nice?

-Next step: read the auction result.
+Next step: Read the auction result.

 Say No To Management Fees